 It was in the fall, and he was eating taffy apples and Halloween candy in addition to the usual processed and packaged foods like cereal, microwave popcorn, peanut butter, and granola bars.

+My son started tracking his foods and his symptoms.
 When we looked at the ingredients, we couldn’t believe palm oil was in every single one of those products.

 After that, we started reading all food and drink labels.